julienherrero/awesome-list/README.md

 - [codeandtheory/ytemplate-android](https://github.com/codeandtheory/ytemplate-android) - Y—Template aims to build your initial setup for your Android project quickly.
 - [coil-kt/coil](https://github.com/coil-kt/coil) - Image loading for Android and Compose Multiplatform.
 - [colintheshots/MarkdownTwain](https://github.com/colintheshots/MarkdownTwain) - A Jetpack Compose UI library for editing Markdown content on Android, based on Markwon
+- [commandiron/CheckPack](https://github.com/commandiron/CheckPack) - CheckPack is a native android checklist app for those going on vacation, written in Kotlin using Jetpack Compose.
 - [composablehorizons/compose-unstyled](https://github.com/composablehorizons/compose-unstyled) - Unstyled, fully accessible Compose Multiplatform UI components that you can customize to your heart's content.
 - [cortinico/kotlin-android-template](https://github.com/cortinico/kotlin-android-template) - Android + Kotlin + Github Actions + ktlint + Detekt + Gradle Kotlin DSL + buildSrc = ❤️
 - [cortinico/ktfmt-gradle](https://github.com/cortinico/ktfmt-gradle) - A Gradle plugin to apply ktfmt to your builds, and reformat you Kotlin source code like a glimpse 🧹🐘